 With such a long history, you’d think Cubase would have every feature under the sun, and indeed, there are few it lacks.
 With an emphasis on improvements rather than a rack full of shiny new toys, Cubase Pro 10 provided a faster workflow and a more enjoyable user experience, while the 10.5 update picked up where that left off, refining things further and adding a new plugin or two.

 We admit to missing the days when each new edition of Cubase brought with it a massive pile of flashy new toys, but 30 years is an eternity in the fast-paced world of music technology, and we have to say that Cubase has aged very well indeed.

 Read review: Steinberg Cubase Pro 10

-More than all that, though, Logic Pro remains superb value for money: for the price, Mac users won’t find a more comprehensive set of music production tools anywhere else.
+More than all that, though, Logic Pro remains superb value for money - this is just the latest of many well-judged free updates - and, for the price, Mac users won’t find a more comprehensive set of music production tools anywhere else.

 2019 was a big year for Reason.
 Its developer, Propellerhead Software, became Reason Studios, and version 11 of the rack-based DAW was released.
 This introduced the Reason Rack Plugin, which enables the DAW’s core tools to be used as a VST 3 or AU plugin within another DAW.